đź“– How to create Timer and configure it step-by-step

 • Provide a name for the timer.
 A field will be created with the specified name.
 This name will also be used in JQL queries.

 • Set this field to active.
-Otherwise it will not work, it will only save the settings.
+Otherwise, it will not work and will only save the settings.

 3. Contexts